 Restaurants, Craft Beer, and Wine [Read Details…]

 Some of our favorite restaurants are located within a short walk or drive from the Inn.
-If you are looking for sustainable, organic farm to table casual dining featuring fresh dishes from the land, river, or sea, check out the Surf House (a local favorite and reservations are highly recommended).
+If you are looking for sustainable, organic farm to table casual dining featuring craft cocktails and modern calabash check out Coast (a local favorite and reservations are highly recommended).
 The newest addition to one of our “foodie fav’s” is Saltfish.
 If seaside ambience is high on your list, the Ocean Grill/Tiki bar is a nice place to soak up the afternoon sun.
 For a low key, get your hands dirty bar eatery, the Shuckin Shack will fit the bill.
 A full list of restaurants on Pleasure Island can also be found HERE.